kenstir/hemlock-ios/TestUserData/README.md

 This directory contains config files for unit testing.
-These files contain passwords and should be excluded from source control.
+These files contain passwords and are excluded from source control.

 To get started